Kannathil Muthamittal: Plot

 In Mankulam, a small Tamil village in Sri Lanka, M. D. Shyama marries Dileepan and becomes pregnant.
-Amidst the backdrop of the civil war, Dileepan fights against the government with other men in the village as part of the separatist Liberation Tigers of Tamil Eelam (LTTE).
+Amidst the backdrop of the Sri Lankan Civil War, Dileepan fights against the government with other men in the village as part of the separatist Liberation Tigers of Tamil Eelam (LTTE).
 While romancing in the forest, the couple hears Sri Lankan Army troops approaching.
 Dileepan makes Shyama flee while he remains in the forest.
 Afterwards, the villagers begin fleeing to India, but Shyama is reluctant to join as she still hopes her husband will come for her.
 Her relatives convince her to go for her unborn child's sake, and they board a rickety boat, journeying through rough waters.
 An older man says that he has seen Dileepan with bullet wounds in the forest.
 Shyama wants the boat to turn around but it is too late.
-After arriving in Rameswaram, Shyama gives birth to a baby girl during refugee processing.
+After arriving in Rameswaram (in Tamil Nadu, India), Shyama gives birth to a baby girl during refugee processing.
 However, she leaves behind the baby in order to return to Sri Lanka, hoping that her husband is alive and wishing to continue in his footsteps.

-Nine years later in Madras, a young girl, Amudha lives a happy life with her father, the writer Thiruchelvan (better known by his pen name Indira), her mother, a newscaster and the "real" Indira, and her two younger brothers, Vinay and Akhil.
+Nine years later in Chennai, a young girl, Amudha lives a happy life with her Engineer father, the writer Thiruchelvan (better known by his pen name Indira), her mother, a newscaster and the "real" Indira, and her two younger brothers, Vinay and Akhil.
 Amudha is close to her father while being more distant from her mother.
 On Amudha's ninth birthday, Thiruchelvan reveals to Amudha that she was adopted and her younger brothers are their biological children.
 Amudha is very disturbed after hearing the news and begins distancing herself from everyone else.
 Indira's father criticizes their decision, but Thiruchelvan and Indira are certain they have done the right move.
 Amudha asks her parents about her adoption.
-Nine years earlier in Rameswaram, Thiruchelvan, then a budding writer, often travels to a refugee camp and writes stories inspired by the people there.
+Nine years earlier in Rameswaram, Thiruchelvan and Engineer by profession, then a budding writer, often travels to a refugee camp and writes stories inspired by the people there.
 During one visit, Thiruchelvan sees a newborn baby girl and writes a short story about her.
 Indira is his neighbour, and has always been interested in him.
 Thiruchelvan wants to adopt the girl, but is not allowed to as a single man.
 He marries Indira and adopts the baby girl, naming her "Amudha" at Indira's suggestion.
 A few years later, Indira gives birth to Vinay and Akhil.